Women's Varsity Football: History

 The inaugural tournament was held in 2013, with UJ Ladies winning the final 6–0 against TUT Ladies.

 The 2017 edition was hosted by Tshwane University of Technology at TUT Stadium.
 TUT Ladies defeated UJ Ladies 4–0 in the final to win their fourth consecutive title.

 The 2018 edition was hosted by the North-West University at NWU McArthur Stadium.
 TUT Ladies defeated UWC Ladies 2–1 in the final to win their fifth consecutive title.

 The 2019 edition was hosted by the North-West University at NWU-Mafikeng Stadium.
 TUT Ladies defeated UWC Ladies 4–1 in the final to win their sixth consecutive title.

 The 2021 edition was hosted by the University of Pretoria at Tuks Stadium.
 UWC Ladies defeated UP-Tuks Ladies 4–3 via penalties after the matched ended in a goalless draw to win their maiden title.

 The 2022 edition was hosted by the University of Johannesburg at the UJ Soweto Stadium.
 UJ Ladies defeated defending champions UWC Ladies 5–3 via penalties after the match ended in a goalless draw to win their second title.

 The 2023 edition was hosted by Tshwane University of Technology at TUT Stadium.
 UWC Ladies were crowned champions after defeating defending champions UJ Ladies 2–0 in the final to win their second title.

 The 2024 edition was hosted by Tshwane University of Technology at TUT Stadium from 26 July - 9 August 2024.
 UWC Ladies defended their title with a 2–1 win over hosts TUT Ladies in the final to win their third title.

 The 2025 edition was hosted by the University of Johannesburg at the UJ Soweto Stadium.
 UWC Ladies defended their title with a 1–0 win over hosts UJ Ladies in the final to win their fourth title.

+The 2026 edition was hosted by the University of Pretoria, University of the Witwatersrand, and the final played at the University of Johannesburg.
+UJ Ladies won their third title with a 5–0 win over UP-Tuks Ladies.